-Three persons bid on the clock at the sale of Jefferson's estate in 1827: Jefferson's grandson-in-law Nicholas Trist, John Harwell Cocke (who purchased another clock), and Robley Dunglison.
+Three persons bid on the clock at the sale of Jefferson's estate in 1827: Jefferson's grandson-in-law Nicholas Trist, John Hartwell Cocke (who purchased another clock), and Robley Dunglison.
 Trist, who was bidding on Martha's behalf, prevailed against Dunglison's unwitting bids.
-Dunglison recalled the event in his dairy:
+Dunglison recalled the event in his diary:

 I had no knowledge of the intention of Mrs. Randolph to bestow this clock on me; but had determined to possess it, if it went at a reasonable rate, at the sale. ...
 General Cocke, of Fluvanna, bade, I think, 145 dollars.
 I bade 150; and it was knocked down to Mr. Trist for one hundred and fifty-five dollars.
 I immediately went up to Mr. Trist, apologizing for having opposed unwittingly the desire of the family to possess the clock, when he told me I might make my mind easy, as he had been commissioned by them to buy it, in order that they might present it to me.8

 Dunglison left his post at the University in 1833 and began teaching at Jefferson Medical College in Philadelphia in 1835.
 His son presented the clock to the Historical Society of Pennsylvania in 1894.